-Melissa Aronczyk is an associate professor in the School of Communication & Information at Rutgers University and affiliated faculty with the Rutgers Climate Institute.
-Her new book, A Strategic Nature: Public Relations and the Politics of American Environmentalism, co-authored with Maria Espinoza, was published by Oxford University Press.
+Melissa Aronczyk is a Professor in the School of Communication & Information at Rutgers University and affiliated faculty with the Rutgers Climate Institute and Carleton University in Canada.
+Her book, A Strategic Nature: Public Relations and the Politics of American Environmentalism, co-authored with Maria Espinoza, was published by Oxford University Press.